pkrish012/Krishnan-CS395-Midterm/README.md

 Finally, using the same techniques as above, I styled the Contact Me page accordingly.

 Finally, I added what I felt was an appropriate banner image which is the same across pages, with a centered title, and deployed the application on GitHub pages.

+The deployed website can be found here: <a href="https://pkrish012.github.io/Krishnan-CS395-Midterm/Krishnan-CS395-Midterm/index.html"> Go to my website</a>